hrand1005/zettelkasten/README.md

 # Zettelkasten

-Structured note taking, with a goal of relating new concepts to existing knowledge.
+Structured note taking, with a goal of relating newly acquired concepts to my existing knowledge/notes.

 ## By Title
 - [TITLE.md](TITLE.md)